 The R/V Scott Petty is a 26-by-8-foot boat used by the University of Texas Institute for Geophysics (UTIG) to carry researchers and students on excursions to collect geophysical data with the goal of furthering geoscience research and education.
 It is equipped with multibeam and sidescan sonars, a chirp subbottom system profiler, and an acoustic Doppler current profiler.
 In addition, all data collected by the boat is precisely time-stamped and geographically tagged, thanks to a position and motion sensor on the vessel.

-The boat is used by members of UTIG, the Jackson School, and the Department of Geological Sciences.
-In it’s short existence the R/V Scott Petty has traversed the Wax Lake Delta System in Louisiana, mapped the lower Trinity River outside Houston, and used as part of UTIG’s Marine Geology and Geophysics Field Course in Freeport, Texas.
+The boat is used by members of UTIG, the Jackson School, and the Department of Earth and Planetary Sciences.
+In its short existence the R/V Scott Petty has traversed the Wax Lake Delta System in Louisiana, mapped the lower Trinity River outside Houston, and used as part of UTIG’s Marine Geology and Geophysics Field Course on the Texas Gulf coast.

 Dan Duncan, UTIG Research Scientist Associate, serves as the boat’s captain.